Kenan Social Engagement Program:

 The Kenan Social Engagement Scholarship Program provides scholarships and seed funding to Wilkes Honors College students who learn about social entrepreneurship and write business plans to start their own social enterprises.
 The program is designed to educate students in the fundamentals of social entrepreneurship; help them develop plans for addressing a pressing social need; and assist them in partnering with nonprofit organizations.

 Students in the program also complete twenty hours of academic service learning with a community partner.
-So far the Kenan Social Engagement Program has partnered with: El Sol, Jupiter’s Neighborhood Resource Center, The Lord’s Place, The Palm Beach County Food Bank, The Town of Jupiter, and Easterseals Florida.
+So far, the Kenan Social Engagement Program has partnered with: El Sol, Jupiter’s Neighborhood Resource Center, The Lord’s Place, The Palm Beach County Food Bank, The Town of Jupiter, Easterseals Florida, Mind and Melody, Path to College, and Quantum House.

 Some of the social ventures initiated by Wilkes Honors College students in this program include: